 Give something up or learn to better manage time.

-Yes, the root cause is usually going to be something banal like do fewer things or manage your time better.
+Yes, the root cause is usually going to be something banal like doing fewer things or managing your time better.
 Many things in life are pretty simple when you get down to it.

 Practice this technique with your existing problems and you’ll see it helps you think critically, break things down and improve your problem-solving skills.